This page is also available in: Deutsch (German)

 1 What is gestosis?

-The term “pregnancy toxemia” is actually not correct, because the disease is not a real toxemia, a poisoning of the blood of the pregnant woman.
+The often used term “pregnancy toxemia” is actually not correct, because the disease is not a real toxemia, a poisoning of the blood of the pregnant woman.

 The more correct term “gestosis” is a generic term for similar illnesses during pregnancy and can also be called “expanded toxemia syndrome”